-  In March 2013, the Royal Photographic Society awarded me an ARPS distinction; awarded for images of exceptional standards.
-Creative ability, personal style and competence of the technical aspects of photography must be evident in a submission of work.
-It is to date my proudest career achievement.
-In 2017 I have been given the status of 'Feature Artist' by Corel Painter® in recognition of the work that I produce in this amazing digital paint software.
+In March 2013, the Royal Photographic Society awarded me an ARPS distinction; awarded for images of creative and technical competence, it is to date my proudest career achievement.
+In 2017 I was given the status of 'Feature Artist' by Corel Painter® in recognition of the work that I produce in this amazing digital paint software.

 Inevitably, I've witnessed many changes in technology throughout my career and I've adapted workflow and practices to keep apace with change.
 I was first introduced to the world of desktop publishing in 1989.
 The company that I worked for was about to embark on a new digital workflow and Apple Mac computers were to be at its heart.
 Overnight I found myself immersed in the digital revolution that was to forever change the way publications were created and determined my career path.